 This Urban Water Management Plan (UWMP) for the Humboldt Bay Municipal Water District (HBMWD or District) has been prepared in accordance with the California Urban Water Management Planning Act of 1983 (AB 797) (UWMP Act) as amended, including amendments made per the Water Conservation Bill of 2009 (SBX7-7).
-In addition, the 2015 UWMP Guidebook was utilized in the preparation of the District's 2015 UWMP.
+In addition, the 2020 UWMP Guidebook was utilized in the preparation of the District's 2020 UWMP.
 The overall intent of the UWMP is to provide long-term water supply and resource planning.
 The UWMP describes an urban water supplier's water supplies and demands, as well as conservation efforts.
 The District's UWMP relies upon its knowledge and ability to consider the unique circumstances of our water agency.
 This Plan contains all information required by the California Water Code, Division 6, Part 2.6.
-This is the seventh such plan prepared by the District.
-The last plan was submitted in June 2011.
+This is the eighth such plan prepared by the District.
+The last plan was submitted in June 2016.

 The District operates a regional water system and provides service at the wholesale level.
 Since the early 1960s, the District has reliably supplied water to customers in the greater Humboldt Bay area of Humboldt County, California.
 The District provides treated, potable water for domestic and business use to seven municipalities (wholesale customers), as well as approximately 200 retail customers.
 From the early 1960s to the 1990s, the District also provided untreated surface water to two industrial customers (pulp mills).
-However, one of the larger pulp mills closed down in the 1990s and the last pulp mill unexpectedly ceased operation in 2009.
-As a result of these changes in customers and water demands, the District now has more than enough supply to serve existing customers.
-As noted in sections below, the District is evaluating options for the use of this additional water supply, including expansion of demand within its service territory, transfers to other users and dedication of portions of its water rights to streamflow enhancement.
+However, one of the larger pulp mills closed down in the 1990s and the last pulp mill ceased operation in 2009.

+As a result of these changes in customers and water demands, the District now has more than enough water supply to serve existing and future customers, even during drought years.
+Our source of water, Ruth Lake reservoir has filled multiple times during drought years and supplies a consistent, reliable source of water, thereby reducing any challenges to water supply availability.
+As noted in sections below, the District is evaluating options for the use of this additional water supply, including expansion of demand within its service territory, transfers to other users and dedication of portions of its water rights to instream flow enhancement.

 The data used for preparing this report comes primarily from the District's operational records.
 Figures relating to watershed runoff were obtained from the United States Geological Survey (USGS).
 Current and projected population figures for Humboldt County (County) are based on data from the California Department of Finance (DOF) with guidance from the Humboldt County Planning Department (HCPD).
-In some sections, tables of information suggested in the DWR 2015 UWMP Guidebook (Guidebook) are not applicable to the District.
+In some sections, tables of information suggested in the DWR 2020UWMP Guidebook (Guidebook) are not applicable to the District.
 However, a majority of the tables from the Guidebook have been incorporated into this UWMP to help DWR's review process, even if they are not applicable to the District.
 The UWMP Checklist has also been included in Appendix A to support DWR's review process.